6.630.2 Absence and Leave for Military-Related Reasons

 Reservist Differential Payments

-2. Federal agencies must pay an employee who qualifies under certain provisions of 5 USC 5538 with a payment equal to the amount of his/her projected civilian basic pay for a covered pay period which exceeds the actual military pay and allowances for that pay period.
+2. Federal agencies must pay an employee who qualifies under certain provisions of 5 USC 5538 with a payment equal to the amount of their projected civilian basic pay for a covered pay period which exceeds the actual military pay and allowances for that pay period.

-4. Reservist differential payments may not be made if an employee receives civilian basic pay for performing work or uses civilian paid leave or other paid time off during that period.
+4. Reservist differential payments may not be made if an employee receives civilian basic pay for performing work or uses civilian paid leave or paid time off during that period.

 5. An employee must provide Statements of Earnings and Leave from military agencies to use in the calculation process.